Ivanlxw/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 - `documents.txt`: Each line is a document (e.g., each earnings call).
 Each document needs to have line breaks remvoed.
 The file has no header row.
 - `document_ids.txt`: Each line is document ID (e.g., unique identifier for each earnings call).
 A document ID cannot have `_` or whitespaces.
 The file has no header row.
 - (Optional) `id2firms.csv`: A csv file with three columns (`document_id`:str, `firm_id`:str, `time`:int).
 The file has a header row.

+**NEW:**

+`data_to_input.py` has been added to read pdf files and write them to a text file for parsing.

+Instructions:
+- Put all the pdf files in a directory.
+- Edit `line 9` to point to the directory containing the pdf files.

 ## Before running the code